TyrfingMjolnir/SelfSignedCert/README.md

 # Self signed cert WIP

-Work in progress based on: https://jamielinux.com/docs/openssl-certificate-authority/sign-server-and-client-certificates.html and https://blog.beezwax.net/2017/12/03/creating-your-own-ssl-certificates-for-filemaker/ as the latter is the only blog I have seen focusing on FileMaker security.
+Work in progress based on: https://jamielinux.com/docs/openssl-certificate-authority/sign-server-and-client-certificates.html and https://blog.beezwax.net/2017/12/03/creating-your-own-ssl-certificates-for-filemaker/ as the latter is the only blog post I have seen focusing on FileMaker security.

 The reason for signing your own SSL cert
 1) Security